Mason Shopperly

 Ahmed-25 baseline mesh, M7 refinement slice

-M7 mesh slice on the symmetry plane — earlier refinement step in the same mesh-independence series the M25 run sits on top of.
+M7 mesh slice on the symmetry plane — earlier refinement step in the same mesh-refinement sweep the M25 run sits on top of.

 y+ time series on the Ahmed body surface